timescale/docs/timescaledb/tutorials/grafana/visualizations/pie-chart.md

 Pie charts are a great tool for comparing categorized data.
 They're especially good for visualizing percentages.
 But they don't work as well if you have too many categories with similar percentages or large amount of data.

 For more ways to visualize data using TimescaleDB and Grafana, see the other [Grafana visualization tutorials][grafana-tutorials].

+[pie-chart]: /timescaledb/:currentVersion:/tutorials/grafana/visualizations/pie-chart/#create-a-pie-chart-with-preaggregated-data
+[donut-chart]: /timescaledb/:currentversion:/tutorials/grafana/visualizations/pie-chart/#create-a-donut-chart-with-volume-transactions
 [grafana-tutorials]: /timescaledb/:currentVersion:/tutorials/grafana/
 [gsg-data]: /getting-started/:currentVersion:/